Diaby02/EasyCounting/README.md

 * Install the pretrained-weights.

-  The model weights used in the paper can be downloaded from [Google Drive link (1.2 GB)](https://drive.google.com/file/d/1RbRcNLsOfeEbx6u39pBehqsgQiexHHrI/view?usp=sharing).
+  The model weights used in the paper can be downloaded from [Google Drive link](https://drive.google.com/drive/folders/1QjDtryjR_df4ynEq0TA_yxT-f8g6lSgX?usp=drive_link).

 ## Inference